top of page

 Your brain isn’t designed to run at full speed without rest.
 If you’ve been under constant pressure, dealing with ongoing uncertainty, or trying to meet impossible standards, your mental bandwidth is likely running on fumes.

-Mental overload happens when your brain is juggling too many inputs without enough recovery time.
-Emotional fatigue often follows because you’re not just thinking about everything, you’re also feeling everything.
-Common causes include:
+Mental overload happens when your brain juggles too many inputs without enough recovery time.
+Emotional fatigue often follows because you’re not just thinking about everything; you’re also feeling everything.

 • Chronic stress from work or home responsibilities